abhinavgupta21/go-ci-cd-project/README.md

   - Installs `golangci-lint` for code linting
   - Executes Lint Check
   - Runs tests to verify code correctness
-  - Builds a Linux AMD64 binary named `booksApp`
+  - Builds a Linux AMD64 binary named `booksApp-linux-amd64`
+  - Builds a MacOS AMD64 binary named `booksApp-macos-amd64`
   - Uploads the binary as a release asset using [softprops/action-gh-release](https://github.com/softprops/action-gh-release)

 This workflow automates the packaging of this Go application binary and attaches it to your GitHub release, simplifying distribution for users.